Dopamine agonist: Bromocriptine

 Bromocriptine is an ergot derivative, semi-synthetic.
 Bromocriptine is a D2 receptor agonist and D1 receptor antagonist with a binding affinity to D2 receptors of anterior pituitary cells, exclusively on lactotrophs.
 Bromocriptine stimulates Na+, K+-ATPase activity and/or cytosolic Ca2+ elevation and therefore reduction of prolactin which leads to no production of cAMP.

-Pramipexol
+Pramipexole

-Pramipexol is a highly active non-ergot D2-like receptor agonist with a higher binding affinity to D3 receptors rather than D2 or D4 receptors.
+Pramipexole is a highly active non-ergot D2-like receptor agonist with a higher binding affinity to D3 receptors rather than D2 or D4 receptors.
 The mechanism of action of pramipexole is mostly unknown, it is thought to be involved in the activation of dopamine receptors in the area of the brain where the striatum and the substantia nigra is located.
 This stimulation of dopamine receptors in the striatum may lead to the better movement performance.

 Structure–activity relationship

 When dealing with agonists it can be extremely complex to confirm relationships between structure and biological activity.
 Agonists generate responses from living tissues.
 Therefore, their activity depends both on their efficacy to activate receptors and their affinity to bind to receptors.